AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/request-space-migration.md

 **If your space migration is urgent to business, please provide the details how it is impacting your business and number of users impacted** (The reason in details why it is required as priority basis)

-**If it is vastly important to migrate the space ASAP.
+**If it is highly important to migrate the space ASAP.
 Need more details of your business urgency and timeline**

 **Other details if any**: